Battery Charging States: What You Need to Know

 Bulk Charge

-To accomplish this, the charging current supplied by the battery charger is applied to the battery continuously until its voltage reaches near 80-90% of its full charge.
-As the battery is charged, its voltage increases gradually until it reaches its peak charge capacity.
+The charging current flows continuously into the battery until the voltage reaches 80-90% of its maximum charge capacity.
+As the battery charges, the voltage gradually rises until it reaches its maximum capacity.

-During the bulk charging state, the charging current stays constant while the battery voltage increases.
-This constant current flow ensures that the battery’s internal charge capacity is replenished, allowing it to reach its maximum capacity.
+During the bulk charging state, the current supplied to the battery remains constant while the voltage increases, replenishing the battery's internal charge capacity to its maximum level.

-Once the battery voltage reaches its peak or full charge, the charger switches to the absorption mode.
-This is the next stage of the charging process, which is crucial for ensuring that the battery is fully charged without overcharging, extending its lifespan and preventing damage.
+The charger enters absorption mode, the second stage of the charging process, once the battery voltage reaches its peak or full charge.
+This stage ensures that the battery is fully charged without being overcharged, extending its life and preventing damage.

 Absorption (Regulation) Stage

-The absorption charge is the second stage of the battery charging process, which is critical for ensuring that the battery is fully charged.
-During this stage, the voltage is increased to its maximum while the current decreases gradually.
+The absorption charge is the second stage of the battery charging process, ensuring that the battery is fully charged.
+During this stage, the voltage reaches its maximum, while the current gradually decreases.

 Float Charge